Paper Software

 Yes.

-Does Contract Tools work with Office 365?
+Does Contract Tools work with Word for Microsoft 365?

 Is Contract Tools compatible with WordPerfect?